mathiasverraes/15yearsddd/manuscript/Scott-Millett/essay.md

-# How to make DDD work: Passion, collaboration, persistence, and patience
+# DDD values: Passion, collaboration, persistence, and patience

 ## The fundamental concepts of DDD